GodderE2D/vipin/src/data/blog/picklerick.md

 ![Image showing robots.txt](/blog/picklerick/robotstxt.png 'Fig.3')

 - Oh!
-Lets just keep that text for future reference though.
+Lets just keep that string of text for future reference though.

-- We should also take a look at */login.php* as that is the only page that would help us find stuff.
+- We should also take a look at */login.php* as that is the only page that may potentially assist us.

 ![Image showing login page](/blog/picklerick/login.png 'Fig.4')